LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 - "combine these commands and flags to build complex queries in a way that suggests the potential for using the Unix shell to count and mine your research data and research projects"

 ---
-##  Manipulating, counting and mining (research) data
+##  Counting and mining data

 Now that you know a little bit about navigating the shell, we will move onto learning how to count and mine data using a few of the standard shell commands.
-While these commands are unlikely to revolutionise your work by themselves, they're very versatile and will add to your foundation for working in the shell.
+While these commands are unlikely to revolutionise your work by themselves, they're very versatile and will add to your foundation for working in the shell and for learning to code.

 ## Counting and sorting